124 Edward St., Room 267

 Toronto, ON, M5G 6G1

 The physical space of the library is about 700 square meters including two computer labs, one multi-faith room, one group study room and ample seating areas for our community to enjoy.
 University of Toronto password protected WiFi is available at our library.
 Photocopying, printing, and scanning is currently restricted to Faculty of Dentistry students and staff.
-However, a coin operated photocopier is available for anyone outside of Dentistry.
+However, scanning to USB or email is available for anyone outside of Dentistry.

 Head of Dentistry Library